 Your employees may have health insurance.
 That doesn’t mean they’re getting the care they need.
-In fact, fewer than 10% of people over 35 receive all of the high-priority preventive services recommended for them.1
+In fact, only 8% of Americans receive all of the high-priority preventive services recommended for them.1

 And then there’s one group that’s notorious for avoiding medical care: men.
-The idea of men refusing to go to the doctor is the stuff of sitcom jokes, but it reflects reality—nearly two-thirds of men say they put off going to the doctor “as long as possible.”2
+The idea of men refusing to go to the doctor is the stuff of sitcom jokes, but it reflects reality—most men would rather do pretty much anything else, including cleaning the bathroom or mowing the lawn, than go to the doctor, a survey shows2

 Why?
-Cost is a major factor, with 22% of people saying they’ve skipped medical care in the past year due to the expense.3 The Covid-19 pandemic has also led a large number of people to delay screenings such as colonoscopies, with 41% of people skipping medical treatment in the first months of the coronavirus crisis.4
+Cost is a major factor, with 22% of people saying they’ve skipped medical care in the past due to the expense.3 The COVID-19 pandemic also led a large number of people to delay screenings such as colonoscopies, with 41% of people skipping medical treatment in the first months of the coronavirus crisis.4

-And then there’s good old-fashioned fear of the doctor: 37% of men admit to withholding information from care providers specifically because they weren’t ready to deal with the potential diagnosis that might result if they told the truth.2Men in particular may also wrestle with gender norms—in a society where men are told to be providers, some men may frame caring for themselves as being non-masculine.5
+And then there’s good old-fashioned fear of the doctor: 37% of men admit to withholding information from care providers specifically because they weren’t ready to deal with the potential diagnosis that might result if they told the truth.5Men in particular may also wrestle with gender norms—in a society where men are told to be providers, some men may frame caring for themselves as being non-masculine.6

 Care avoidance can hurt your employees—and your business.
 Here’s why preventive screenings are so crucial, and what you can do to encourage employees to get the care they need.